This article explains exactly what back translation is, how we carry it out, and why and when you should consider using it.

 It will take at least double the time of a standard (single direction) translation process.
 That’s because it involves a full second translation, plus additional time to complete the compare and reconciliation steps.

-It’s therefore not recommended when time is tight.
+We therefore don’t recommended it when time is tight.

 It will also run to at least double the cost of a standard translation – again because of the second translation charge and the time involved in the compare and reconciliation steps.